 Boreks are Turkish pastries consisting of filo sheets stuffed with a variety of sweet and savoury fillings and can take on many different shapes.
 The most common are found with spinach and feta.
 I made these using odd leftovers found in the fridge, but the same can be adapted to any veg.
 The feta, mint and lemon give the more traditional and salty flavour and the ricotta adds to the delicious creaminess.
-Omit the cheeses and substitute the butter for olive oil for a vegan alternative.

 Makes 6 snails

 20g fresh mint, roughly chopped

 1 egg, lightly beaten

 1 pack filo pastry sheets